My Products

 Note

-To check a catalog, follow these steps:
+To check a catalog:

 2. Click the My Products menu.

-3. Click i-apigateway-view of the Catalog column of the product with the catalog to check from the Product list.
+3. Click i-apigateway-view of the Catalog column of the product with the catalog to check from the product list.

-• Overview: overview of API manual
+• Overview: Overview of the API manual.

-• To edit, click [Edit], enter information in the input field of the [Input] tab, and click [Save]
+• To edit, click [Edit], enter information in the input field of the [Input] tab, and click [Save].

-• To preview edited information, click [Preview]
+• To preview edited information, click the [Preview] tab.

 • API manual